akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 She rose.
 Goosie rose with her.

 Harold was awake, moving slowly back to the hearth, having tended to his own needs.
-He glanced at her—not the sharp look of a father catching a daughter in trouble, but the careful look of a man who had been waiting.
+He glanced at her, not the sharp look of a father catching a daughter in trouble, but the careful look of a man who had been waiting.

 Beatrice built up the fire.
 She knelt beside his chair.
 And she told him everything.

 *The river took the weak.
 The Abbot took the strong.
 The war took the rest.*

-‘There’s no other bird but—‘ she whispered.
+‘There’s no other bird but…‘ she whispered.

 ‘Nothing but Goosie,‘ Harold finished.